Meditation for April 11th

 Being Right

-For some of us being right is more important than being loved, cared for and happy.
-For some of us we will not drop the point if it means compromise or admitting defeat.
-Even if we are right but our peers don’t recognize this, we walk around empty and sad.
-We care so much that we are knows to be right we put our friendships at risk.
+For some of us, being right is more important than being loved, cared for, and happy.
+For some of us, we will not drop the point if it means compromising or admitting defeat.
+Death before dishonor!
+Even if we are right, but our peers don’t recognize this, we walk around empty and sad.
+We put our relationships at risk.

-This is because the need to be right is a sign of being possessed by a demon.
-The original story of the angel Satan was He challenged and second-guessed God’s work, so He was cast out of heaven because He would not admit he was wrong.
-Now He is in control of Hades and He has dispatched demons to possess human beings to hopefully take over the world and steal God’s treasured creation.
+This is because a demon possesses us.
+The original story is that of the angel Satan, who second-guessed God’s work at creating reality, so God cast Satan out of heaven because He would not admit He was wrong.
+Now, Satan is in control of Hades, and He has dispatched demons to possess human beings to hopefully take over the world, steal God’s created reality, and make it better.
+He is still trying to be right.

-It probably happed when we were sick or we were in our beds watching the sixth episode in a row of Friends and eating funyuns, which by the way is getting all over the sheets.
-Somehow we let down our holy guard and we were violated by a demon that will make us only serve the master of being right.
+It’s not our fault.
+It probably happened when we were sick, or when we were in our beds watching the sixth episode of some TV show in a row, and eating Funyuns, which, by the way, are getting all over the sheets and our naked chests.
+Somehow, we let down our spiritual guard, and we were violated by a demon that will make us only serve the master of being right.
+We now have to be right all the time or die in shame.

 Sometimes we think our cause is just.
-We take the flag and wave it for our cause.
-We will isolate from ourselves from others and turn our back on our closest friends just to be right.
-We think our point is so valid that we find ourselves talking about it for weeks afterwards.
-If a majority who doesn’t share our opinion beats us, we find ourselves bitter, resentful and alone.
-Our demon delighted.
+We take the flag and wave it for ourselves.
+We will isolate ourselves from others and turn our backs on our closest friends just to be right.
+We think our point is so valid that we find ourselves talking about it for weeks afterward.
+If a majority who doesn’t share our opinion beats us, we find ourselves bitter, resentful, and alone.
+Our demon is delighted.
+Our demon is full of glee at our isolation.

-Other times we don’t even know we are doing it.
-We just disagree with someone purely out of instinct.
+Other times, we don’t even know we’re doing it.
+We disagree with someone purely out of instinct.
 We brush their truth off like dust on our knees.
 We don’t even realize that we are hurting the people we love.
 We are just so in need of being right that it becomes second nature.
 We will never humor anyone for anything.

-The demons inside of us have only one goal, to completely isolate us from any love and connection with others by making us a self-righteous asshole.
-We won’t let it go, we won’t back down and we will destroy all that opposes us.
+The demons inside of us have only one goal: to completely isolate us from any love and connection with others by making us a self-righteous asshole.
+Sometimes it’s even the promotion of Christianity; these demon-possessed assholes will turn their friends and family away by trying to be right.
+We won’t let it go, we won’t back down, and we will destroy all that opposes us.
 We would rather die than be dishonored by being wrong.
 Our demon is gleefully guiding us to relationship ruin.

 Prayer